Col. Nicole Malachowski

 General Session: Economic Guidance in an Uncertain Economy

 There are a multitude of forces acting upon all of us as we head toward the end of 2020 and these same forces will shape much of what happens in 2021 and beyond.
 COVID-19, consumer activity, business decisions, the financial markets, fiscal stimulus, monetary stimulus, and politics are coming together to create trends and uncertainty to an extent many of us have never experienced before.
 We will break it down, objectively look at the numbers and trends, and present what it is likely to mean to NBMDA members.
 Distributors and manufacturers are facing the need to think about the quarters immediately ahead of them, but we also don’t have the luxury of not strategizing for 2021, 2022, 2023.
 We have lots to talk about; all geared toward enabling you to make the best possible decisions to maximize profits.
-We look forward to our November 6, 2020 annual event with you.
 You don’t want to miss this one!

 Meet Brian Beaulieu

 Brian has been delivering workshops and economic analysis seminars in 7 countries to thousands of business owners and executives for the last 35 years.
 During that period he has also been consulting with companies who need a domestic and global perspective on how to forecast, plan, and increase their profits based on business cycle trend analysis.

 He is co-author of Prosperity in the Age of Decline, a powerful look at how to make the most of the US and global trends over the next 20 years.
 Brian also co-authored Make Your Move, a practical and insightful guide on increasing profits through business cycle changes, and noted by one reviewer as “simple, yet awesome.”
 In addition, Brian co-authored But I Want It, a children’s book that helps children learn the value of money, saving, and helping others.